 - Coaching tends to be performance-driven.
 The purpose of business coaching is often to improve your performance within a certain job role – this could include enhancing skills and developing new ones.

 - Mentoring is more development driven.
 This means that the mentor will be looking to develop you and your business both now and for the future.

-Each mentor will have specific specialties and it is key to find one suited to your needs.
-If you are launching a new magazine for example, you will benefit from a mentor who has experience in the publishing and magazine industry.
-Equally if your business isn't as efficient as it could be, seeking help from a mentor who is well versed in efficiency will be useful.
+Each mentor will have specialities and it's important to find one suited to your needs.
+If you're launching a new magazine, for example, you will benefit from a mentor who has experience in the publishing and magazine industry.
+Equally, if your business isn't as efficient as it could be, seeking help from a mentor who is well versed in efficiency will be useful.

 There is a variety of areas in which a business mentor can help, including the following:

 If the mentor is looking to help you develop and grow your business, the first thing they are likely to do is a business review.
 This will involve them investigating every aspect of your business to see where it performs well and where it could do with improvement.
 Far from pointing out the flaws in your business – a mentor should offer an insight into potential areas for development.

 When we are in the same environment day in and day out it can be difficult to see the wood for the trees.
 This is where a fresh set of eyes can come in handy.
 A business mentor may be able to spot things you hadn't considered before and may challenge the way you view things.